 Alzheimer's disease and dementia can be difficult for everyone involved, provoking emotions and questions such as "What will happen to my loved one's health?"
 But the more you know what to expect and how to prepare, the less intimidating the experience might feel.

 Additionally, you do not have to endure this alone.
 If you need outside support, memory care communities provide a fantastic atmosphere for those with Alzheimer's and dementia.
 Research indicates that older citizens living in memory care facilities typically enjoy a higher quality of life than those who reside at home.
 With us, your loved one would reside in an apartment-style residence with safety features, surrounded by peers and caring staff.

 The rewards of From the Heart Home Care In-Home Alzheimer’s Care

-As the disease advances, your loved one’s needs will increase and your caregiving responsibilities will become more challenging.
+As the disease advances, your loved one’s needs will increase, and your caregiving responsibilities will become more challenging.
 At the same time, the ability of your loved one to show appreciation for all your hard work will diminish.
-Caregiving can literally seem like a thankless task.
-For many, though, a caregiver’s journey includes not only challenges, but also many rich, life-affirming rewards.
+Caregiving can seem like a thankless task.
+For many, though, a caregiver’s journey includes challenges and many rich, life-affirming rewards.

 Challenges of Alzheimer’s self-care: